cap-js/docs/node.js/cds-i18n.md

-::: tip Why fetching from model's neighborhood?
+::: tip Why fetching from a model's neighborhood?

-The reason we do this fetching in the neighborhood of the current model's *.cds* source files is to find i18n content from reuse packages with zero configuration: As such reuse packages frequently come with own CDS models, we simply use the locations of these *.cds* sources as the starting points to search for i18n folders up the file system hierarchy.
+The reason we do this fetching in the neighborhood of the current model's *.cds* source files is to find i18n content from reuse packages with zero configuration: As such reuse packages frequently come with their own CDS models, we simply use the locations of these *.cds* sources as the starting points to search for i18n folders up the file system hierarchy.

 :::